Darth-Tech/samwise-cli/README.md

 Available Commands:
 ```
+Available Commands:
-  checkForUpdates search for updates for terraform modules using in your code and generate a report in CSV format
+  checkForUpdates search for updates for terraform modules using in your code and generate a report
   completion      Generate the autocompletion script for the specified shell
   help            Help about any command

+Flags:
+      --config string   config file (default is $HOME/.samwise.yaml)
+  -h, --help            help for samwise
+  -t, --toggle          Help message for toggle
 ```

+For more details, checkout the ```docs``` folder or click [here](https://github.com/thundersparkf/samwise-cli/blob/main/docs/samwise.md)